tork-a/hakuto/README.md

 With this ROS package, we can realize [lunar rovers at Hakuto](http://team-hakuto.jp/team/rover), in particular `Tetris`, in a simulated lunar surface on web browser.
 Document here is the end user's usage and server-side operation for maintanance tasks.

-If you're system administrator responsible for install, maintainance work, please see [./tetris_launch/doc/sysadmin.rst](https://github.com/tork-a/hakuto/tree/master/tetris_launch/doc/sysadmin.rst) doc.
+If you're system administrator responsible for install/maintainance work please see [./tetris_launch/doc/sysadmin.rst](https://github.com/tork-a/hakuto/tree/master/tetris_launch/doc/sysadmin.rst) doc.

-# Simulator Usage

-## Operating System and Web Browser tested
+# Operating System and Web Browser tested

 The simulator has been seen working on the following environment: